 Property Damage Claims at Trial

-If you are going to take your own property damage claim to court without an attorney, you need to be prepared.
+If you will take your own property damage claim to court without an attorney, you need to be prepared.
 There are a lot of local regulations and procedural rules that have to be followed when filing a claim in Maryland for more than $5,000.
 I can’t explain them in a blog post.
 You can start here by reading the section on CJP § 10-105 in the middle of the article.
 But it is tough not to screw these up on your own.
 I wish I had a better answer for you.
-I think the best thing to do is to keep calling Maryland accident lawyers until you are able to convince one that you have a case worth taking.
-Honestly, again, I am not going to be that lawyer unless you have a significant injury claim too.
+I think the best thing to do is to keep calling Maryland accident lawyers until you can convince one that you have a case worth taking.
+Honestly, again, I will not be that lawyer unless you have a significant injury claim too.
 I am sorry.
 The whole thing is unfair.